ckswilliams/modOpenREM/docs/install.rst

 ===========

-Non-operating system specific path names are represented using the linux convention of a ``/`` separator.If you are installing in a Windows environment you will need to use the Windows ``\`` separator.
+Non-operating system specific path names are represented using the linux convention of a ``/`` separator.
+If you are installing in a Windows environment you will need to use the Windows ``\`` separator.

 Installation prerequisites